 A: There are a number of ways that faculty are working to ensure that their classes serve the needs of students – both those with us on campus and those not able to join us in person.

 Most faculty are creating hybrid courses that move some traditional course elements online (e.g., videos of lectures) while in-class activities focus on providing more depth of understanding for the material.
 Some instructors will divide classes into smaller groups that meet fewer times per week for the in-class activities.
-As a result, even our in-person classes will incorporate a higher proportion of digital materials this fall.
+As a result, even our in-person classes are incorporating a higher proportion of digital materials.

 If you want more specific information about how your course will be delivered, every syllabus will include a new course description that includes a short statement from professors about what to expect in the class.